ToniWonKanobi/theoveranalyzed.net/posts/2015/3/10/the-new-macbook-and-the-old-thunderbolt-display.md

 Title: The New MacBook and the Old Thunderbolt Display
 Date: 2015-03-10 09:00
 Description: What are the external display options for prospective owners of the new MacBook?
-Not many.
+Sadly, there aren't that many.
 Tags: Mac
 Image: https://www.twelvesouth.com/uploads/images/pages/twelvesouth_wallpaperc1_image3.jpg